ADVERTISEMENT

 • Compact and lightweight

-• simple foot switch instead of a sustain pedal
+• Simple foot switch instead of sustain pedal

 Henrik Bruns